Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

-Scheme of questions for the interviews to Beyond Activismo:

 ## 1.Find a History

-  *Who is the person behind it?
+**Who is the person behind it?**

-      * Filling out this basic information form meight help you to know the person better before getting in contact.
+ Filling out this basic informationform meight help you to know the person better before getting in contact.

             Name-Nickname:
             Nationality: